cedric-tech-event/aspera-api-examples/python/README.md

 This will:

-* Check and Download SDKs
+* Check and Download FaspManager
 * Check and Install required python modules
 * Run sample programs with sample files using servers as configured in the config file.